New laptop: the setup

 Don’t use the Mac App Store version of Slack, download it directly: Slack

-Install unix libs ASDF requires to build stuff:
+Install unix libs mine requires to build stuff:

 brew install coreutils automake autoconf openssl libyaml readline libxslt libtool unixodbc